2025 World Figure Skating Championships: Pairs

-The reigning World Champions, Deanna Stellato-Dudek and Maxime Deschamps of Canada, had experienced a season full of injuries and illness.
-After winning the 2024 Skate Canada International and the 2024 Finlandia Trophy, they ultimately withdrew from the Grand Prix Final due to Deschamps being ill.
+After winning the 2024 Skate Canada International and the 2024 Finlandia Trophy, the reigning World Champions, Deanna Stellato-Dudek and Maxime Deschamps of Canada, ultimately withdrew from the Grand Prix Final due to Deschamps being ill.
 They also physically struggled at the 2025 Four Continents Championships after Stellato-Dudek fell during practice and injured her back.
 On a more positive note, it was announced that Stellato-Dudek had officially become a Canadian citizen, allowing her and Deschamps to compete at the 2026 Winter Olympics in Milan.

 Reigning silver medalists and 2023 World Champions Riku Miura and Ryuichi Kihara faced inconsistency, as multiple issues with their side-by-side jumps throughout the season led to losses at competitions throughout the season, notably at the Grand Prix Final.
 They regained some momentum with a win at the Four Continents Championships over Stellato-Dudek and Deschamps.

-Minerva Fabienne Hase and Nikita Volodin of Germany continued to maintain the momentum that had begun last season by winning both the Grand Prix Final and the 2025 European Championships.
-Their only loss of the season was at the 2024 Cup of China, where mistakes in their short program led to a second-place finish.
+Minerva Fabienne Hase and Nikita Volodin of Germany continued to maintain the momentum that had begun the previous season by winning both the Grand Prix Final and the 2025 European Championships.
+Their only loss of the season had been at the 2024 Cup of China, where mistakes in their short program led to a second-place finish.
 After a difficult season both personally and professionally, Sara Conti and Niccolò Macii of Italy returned to form throughout the season, winning the 2024 Cup of China and finishing second at the 2024 Grand Prix de France.